googleapis/python-ndb/docs/migrating.rst

 Engine Datastore.
 In most cases, where the public API was generally used, this should not be a problem.
 However, if you relied in your code on the private Datastore API, the code that does this will probably need to be rewritten.

-Specifically, any function or method that dealt directly with protocol buffers will no longer work.
+Specifically, the old NDB library included some undocumented APIs that dealt directly with Datastore protocol buffers.
+These APIs will no longer work.
+Rewrite any code that used the following classes, properties, or methods:

+    - ModelAdapter
+    - Property._db_get_value, Property._db_set_value.
+    - Property._db_set_compressed_meaning and
+      Property._db_set_uncompressed_meaning.
+    - Model._deserialize and Model._serialize.
+    - model.make_connection.

+will no longer work.
 The Datastore `.protobuf` definitions have changed significantly from the public API used by App Engine to the current published API.
 Additionally, this version of NDB mostly delegates to